paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-025-unfunded-mandates-reform.md

 ### Statutory Notes

 #### References in Text
 The Congressional Budget and Impoundment Control Act of 1974, referred to in subsec. (c), is Pub.
 L. 93–344, July 12, 1974, 88 Stat.
-297, as amended.
-Part B of title IV of the Act is classified generally to part B (§ 658 et seq.) of subchapter II of chapter 17A of this title.
+297. Part B of title IV of the Act is classified generally to part B (§ 658 et seq.) of subchapter II of chapter 17A of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 621 of this title](./chapter-17a-congressional-budget-and-fiscal-operations.md#section-621) and Tables.

 #### Effective Date
 Pub.
 L. 104–4, title I, § 110, Mar.
 22, 1995, 109 Stat.
 64, provided that: “This title [enacting this subchapter and sections 658 to 658g of this title and amending sections 602, 632, and 653 of this title] shall take effect on January 1, 1996 or on the date 90 days after appropriations are made available as authorized under section 109 [[2 U.S.C.
 1516](./chapter-025-unfunded-mandates-reform.md#section-1516)], whichever is earlier and shall apply to legislation considered on and after such date.”